how to love your personas

 — Dr. Karyn Purvis

-Learning from incredibly knowledgeable teachers/mentors /therapists & coaches on this has illuminated common threads in so many beautiful modalities.
-Internal Family Systems for example might say that you are acting from a “protector part”, Relational Life Therapy may say it’s your “adaptive child”, showing up to keep you safe.
-Many will say that your social self is beating out your essential self or that you’re living in contraction rather than from expansion.
-The list goes on.
-One thing you’ve certainly heard is “triggered”.
 Whatever you call it - you’re relating to yourself or others in ways that are just not gonna work.
-Because usually from that place, you will activate other people's defensive personas or protective child parts too and…we’re off to the dance!
-Most would agree that ultimately though, it seems to stem from a strategy developed to avoid an intolerable emotion in the past.
+Because usually from that place, you will activate other people's defenses or protective child parts too and…we’re off to the dance!
+Most would agree that ultimately though, it seems to stem from a strategy likely developed to avoid an intolerable emotion in the past.
 Useful at the time.
 But if it’s not useful anymore then it may be time to open up and create some room so that more of who you truly are can participate in life again.

-And we’re back to curiosity.
+So try having more fun relating to your parts.
+See if you can enjoy building a friendly relationship with yourself (and others) based on positive intention rather than the unconscious demands of unresolved personas.
+Which leads us back as always to curiosity.
 It’s the key to love.
 Self-love, loving others, creating democracy, it's the key to the whole kingdom.
 Because If you're truly curious, you are open and that means you aren't judging, you're exploring.
 There's equity there.
 And we are all innately equally valuable.
 Babies do not have to prove their value.
 On a human level, equality always.
 People push back on that idea.
 They want rankings.
 Which shouldn't surprise anyone since we’ve lived in a patriarchal culture for long, but I hold onto hope that it can change as more and more people are endeavoring to live more consciously.
 Relating from equity is a superpower for success at the game of life and curiosity is how you win.

-Go easy.
+Finally, go easy.
 I ask all my clients now to sign a friendliness clause committing to take responsibility and be friendly towards themselves.
 It will likely not always feel possible and it may not be easy to do, so making a conscious commitment to it helps.
 It also makes it easier to re-commit to friendliness when fault-finding and negative projections rear their heads again.
 We’re human.

 “People thrive in a climate of 100% accountability, where nobody blames or claims victim status.
 100% responsibility is the shift from ‘I was wronged’ to ‘I take full responsibility for events occurring the way they did’.
 From this empowered position, problems can be solved quickly, because time and energy are not squandered in a fruitless attempt to find fault.”